Attaching Instruments

 The Interrogator Droid used various Torture Devices to interrogate it's victims.
 In real life most of the Instruments used on the movie prop were common surgical instruments.
 If you research the items well enough you will find out this droid cost a whole lot more to build than you think.
 One surgical Item I found cost $500.00 USA. - GAH -

 We need to secure the medical utensils to the top of the Interrogator Droid.
-A pair of OB/GYN Eliot Forceps , a scissor-like clamp and circular clamp of somesort, a laboratory Extension Clamp and a large "Everett" brand syringe are needed.
+A pair of OB/GYN Eliot Forceps , a Sluder-Ballenger Tonsillectome and circular clamp of somesort, a laboratory Extension Clamp and a large "Everett" brand syringe are needed.

 Here is a picture of the OBGYN Forceps secured to the top of the Upper Large Dome on the ILM screen-usedprop.
 These Forceps are used in delivering babies.
 Yeah... you heard right... delivering babies.
 Those Imperials have no respect for expecting mothers.
-For some good info on the kinds of forceps out on the market, check out this web site.
-Thanks to "Doctor Brian Lewis" for identifying this crucial replica part.
+For some good info on the kinds of forceps availble in the market, check out this web site.
+Thanks to "Doctor Brian Lewis" for identifying the OBGYN Forceps, it was a crucial piece for the propmaking community to identify.

 Here's the connector plate that was riveted to the inside of the Upper dome to hold the Forceps in place. (this image shows my original barbecue tongs in place and not the forceps) Just so you know if the droid falls down from a table after it's built... be prepared to rebuilt this plate and the concave dome the forceps are housed in.
 The Forceps will take most of the damge if the droid falls.
 TRUST ME...
 I KNOW.
 IT HAPPENED TO ME. (grin)